ASHISH20301/Vendor_Management_System-Django/README.md

 python manage.py createsuperuser

+6. Start the deployment server

+python manage.py runserver

-6.Generate the authorization token by hitting the api:
+7.Generate the authorization token by hitting the api:

 http://127.0.0.1:8000/api-token-auth/

 Provide the json format in the body of the api {"username":"superuser_username", "password":"superuser_password"}

-7. Start the deployment server

-python manage.py runserver

 8. Access the API endpoints at 'http://localhost:8000/api/'.